henrylevesque/AI_Assisted_Analysis_Tool/README.md

 This project is an open-source, locally run AI assisted analysis tool powered by Ollama.
 The tool is designed to run AI-assisted analysis on an entire bibliography exported from Zotero.
 Users who want to use this tool should have Zotero installed and export a collection they want to perform the AI analysis on.

 This tool is based on [Ollama](https://github.com/ollama/ollama-python) and is structured to work with bibliographic data exported from [Zotero](https://www.zotero.org/) in order to querry abstracts.
-This code can also be used to querry other types of data in .csv or .xls format.
+This code can also be used to querry other types of data in .csv or .xls format using the custom_analysis.py file.

 ## Key Features
 - Designed to work with Zotero exports (CSV/Excel).